top of page

 DREAM ARCHIVE

 What are we all doing together when we are sleeping?
 Dreaming is a phenomena that connects us through myth and the collective unconscious.
 It is a way of processing daily life and communicating that can inform our living and public life, though often lying dormant or not-remembered in our perception.
-There are residual dreams and their are big dreams, we often know the difference, but the act of sharing them opens a terrain of communal life and meaning that once informed decision making in public life, and still does in cultures on the edges of western societies.
-Digging into this creative source as a social practice, I am talking with people who want to share a dream and recording them as a way of tapping into and weaving a collective language.
+There are residual dreams and there are big dreams, we often know the difference, but the act of sharing them opens a dynamic terrain of communal life and meaning that once informed decision making in public life, and still does in cultures on the edges of western societies.
+Influenced by the writings of Matthew Spellberg, and the relationship between dreaming and ancient systems of well-being and prophecy, I am creating an audio visual archive recording dreams as stories.
+Digging into this creative source as a social practice, I am talking with people who want to share a significant dream and recording them as a way of tapping into and weaving a collective language moving through us.

 “SOCIAL CHOREOGRAPHY PERMEATES THE TIGHTLY KNIT FABRIC OF SOCIALIZATION, FOR OTHER POTENTIAL REALITIES TO BE SENSED AND EXPERIENCED, AND FOR NEW RELATIONAL FIELDS AMONGST HUMAN AND NON-HUMAN TO BE FORGED.
 THE PRACTICE OF SOCIAL CHOREOGRAPHY DEALS WITH THE UNCOVERING OF UNDERLYING SOCIAL RELATIONS AND PATTERNS – THE CHOREOGRAPHY OF THE SOCIAL – THROUGH EMBODIED PRACTICES, AND ALWAYS, ENGAGES THESE DYNAMICS FOR NEW SOCIAL CHOREOGRAPHIES TO EMERGE SIMULTANEOUSLY” — MICHAEL KLIËN